coffee2code/never-moderate-registered-users/README.md

 1. Install via the built-in WordPress plugin installer.
 Or install the plugin code inside the plugins directory for your site (typically `/wp-content/plugins/`).
 2. Activate the plugin through the 'Plugins' admin menu in WordPress
+3. Optional: Use one or more of the provided hooks in custom code to control specific capabilities that should be exempted from moderation and spam or to control the feature on a comment-by-comment basis.

 ## Additional Documentation